 It's important to note that the 'excluded' patients aren't simply left on their own; rather, they're redirected to programmes better suited to meet their needs.

 SCC's criteria are not written in stone.
-There is still room for professional opinion, and SCC will enrol otherwise ineligible patients if a clinician believes it would benefit them.
+There is still room for professional opinion, and SCC will enroll otherwise ineligible patients if a clinician believes it would benefit them.
 However, SCC only actively recruits patients who meet both the inclusion and exclusion criteria.

 Exclusion criteria not one size fits all